TormStorm/jagex-launcher-linux/README.md

 Press the steam button -> Controller Settings -> Browse community layouts<br>
 Choose a layout that looks good for you and then you should be good to start playing<br>

-If you are using RuneLite on the Steam Deck there are some issues out of the box.
+If you are using RuneLite on the Steam Deck, there are some issues out of the box.
 The installer creates a properties file you can import to solve most of these issues[^1]<br>
 Launch RuneLite, open the configuration menu and select the profiles tab<br>
 Click `import profile` and navigate to `$HOME/Games/jagex-launcher`<br>
 Select the `steamdeck-config.properties` file and click open<br>